umbraco/UmbracoDocs/13/umbraco-cms/extending/property-editors/package-manifest.md

 `parameterEditors` returns an array of editor objects, each object specifies an editor to make available to macro parameters as an editor component.
 These editors work solely as parameter editors and will not show up on the property editors list.

-The parameter editors array follows the same format as the property editors described above, however it cannot contain prevalues since there are no configuration options for macro parameter editors.
+The parameter editors array follows the same format as the property editors described above.
+However, it cannot contain prevalues since there are no configuration options for macro parameter editors.

 ## JavaScript